Mio Tsumura: Shootboxing Asia tournament

 Tsumura fought MARI at Shoot Boxing The Last Bomb, and won the fight by unanimous decision.
 This was followed by a unanimous decision win against MISAKI at Shoot Boxing Young Caesar Cup act.2.

 Tsumura participated in the 2016 Shoot Boxing Girls S-Cup Asia Tournament, and faced Yurika GSB in the semifinals.
 She beat Yurika by unanimous decision in the semifinals and Union Akari by an extra round majority decision in the finals.

 Tsumura was scheduled to fight Renju DATE at Shoot Boxing 2016 act.4.
 She won the fight by a first-round technical knockout.
 She extended her winning streak to twelve fights in a row with a unanimous decision victory against Mei Umeo at Shoot Boxing Young Caesar Cup act.4.

 Shootboxing Japan Minimumweight champion

 Tsumura was scheduled to fight a rematch with Union Akari for the Shoot Boxing Japan Minimumweight title, at SHOOT BOXING World Tournament S-Cup 2016.
 She won the fight by an extra round decision.

 After winning the Shootboxing title, Tsumura fought five non-title bouts, winning all five of them.
 She first beat Hoi Ling Kwok by unanimous decision at SHOOT BOXING 2017 act.1, Vicky Tan by a second-round technical knockout at SHOOT BOXING 2017 act.2, and Hanna Tyson, Rungnapa Por.Muangphet and Phetjee Jaa Or.Meekun by unanimous decision.

-Tsumura was scheduled to fight Wu Hoi Yan at Shoot Boxing 2018 act.1, for the Energy Fight×Shoot Boxing −48kg title.
+Tsumura was scheduled to fight Wu Hoi Yan at Shoot Boxing 2018 act.1, for the Energy Fight×Shoot Boxing −48 kg title.
 She beat Yan by decision.

 Tsumura made her first title defense against MISAKI at Shoot Boxing 2018 act.1.
 She won the fight by majority decision.